Sesame Street Presents: Follow That Bird: Plot

 The Feathered Friends' Board of Birds, an organization whose purpose is to place stray birds with bird families discusses the case of Big Bird.
-A strict social worker, Miss Finch, is sent to Sesame Street to find and bring Big Bird to a worthy family of dodos in Oceanview, Illinois.
+A strict social worker, Miss Finch, is sent to Sesame Street in New York City to find and bring Big Bird to a worthy family of dodos in Oceanview, Illinois.
 However, he begins to feel uncomfortable staying with them as they all think poorly of non-birds.
 He reaches his breaking point when they insist he should have a bird as a best friend instead of Mr. Snuffleupagus, who is watching over his nest back on Sesame Street.

 Big Bird leaves the Dodos' home to return to Sesame Street.
 He sees a news report where Miss Finch tells reporter Kermit the Frog that she intends to find him and bring him back to the Dodos.
-His friends on Sesame Street also see the news and band together to locate him before Miss Finch does, and take several vehicles on their quest after Bob instructs them to head to Toadstool, Indiana to meet up with him.
-While on the way home, Big Bird hitches a ride with a trucker who encourages him to persevere and later meets two kids named Ruthie and Floyd at a farm, who allow him to sleep in their barn overnight.
+His friends on Sesame Street (including Bob, Linda, Luis, Maria, Gordon and Olivia) also see the news and band together to locate him before Miss Finch does, and take several vehicles on their quest.
+Bob instructs them to head to Toadstool, Indiana, to meet up with Big Bird.
+While on the way home, Big Bird hitches a ride with a trucker, who encourages him to persevere, and later meets two kids named Ruthie and Floyd at a farm, who allow him to sleep in their barn overnight.
 The next morning, Miss Finch arrives and he sneaks away.

 Con artist brothers Sam and Sid Sleaze operate a fraudulent carnival called The Sleaze Brothers Funfair, and plot to catch Big Bird and put him on display for profit.
 When he arrives in Toadstool, Miss Finch does so at the same time and chases him through a parade.
 After escaping, Big Bird meets the Sleazes at their carnival and asks if they have a place to hide, resulting in them putting him in their cage and deciding to paint him blue and tout him as "The Bluebird of Happiness", though he sings sadly about wishing to be back home.
 Despite this, he brings in plenty of customers.